Marabou Stork Nightmares: Plot summary

 The gang evades prison, but Strang is stricken with guilt and withdraws completely into depression.
 He briefly revives a few months later when he meets a woman and genuinely feels love for the first time.
 Around the same time he begins to take ecstasy, and befriends his gay half-brother.
 His happiness is short-lived, however; the memory of what he has done continues to haunt him, and his depression soon completely engulfs him, taking him away from his lover and his drug-driven escapism.
 He attempts suicide by asphyxiation, but survives, putting him in a coma.

-One day, the gang's rape victim visits him in the hospital.
+One day, the gang's rape victim visits him in hospital.
 She tells him that she has been murdering her rapists one by one, and now she has come for him, revealing that he was by far the most brutal.
 She then cuts off his penis and stabs him to death.
 In his final moments, Strang realizes that the only person he has ever really hated is himself, and makes peace with everyone he has wronged and who has wronged him.

 The novel's other, more stream-of-consciousness narrative, intertwined with the story of Strang's past, takes place in the fantasy world he creates for himself in the coma.
 At first a bizarre but rousing adventure, it gradually becomes darker as Strang reveals the uglier parts of his life and personality, involving surreal images of brutality and sexual violence.